Sinopsis

 Eventually, amidst an explosion of international media attention, Bray and his family managed to escape to Spain.
 But the experience left him a wreck.

-Notes From a Fascist Present is an intimate journey to the heart of how this Trumpian moment and the new fascism it has birthed—a world of far-right influencers, social media soldiers, and networked violence that chased me from my home—has shockingly made the United States a place to flee from.
+Notes From a Fascist Present is an intimate journey to the heart of how this Trumpian moment and the new fascism it has birthed — a world of far-right influencers, social media soldiers, and networked violence that chased the author into hiding — has shockingly made the United States a place to flee from.
 Dispatched from formerly fascist Spain, Bray offers a crucial meditative roadmap of the tragedy of the fascist present in the United States, and hopeful visions of a post-fascist future.

 Léelo en cualquier dispositivo